Innovative Sobriety Solutions, Llc

 MEETING WITH YOUR DOT Q-SAP

-The Department of Transportation (DOT) strictly enforces these regulations, and ISSLC's Substance Abuse Professional (SAP) is specially trained and qualified to assist employers in complying with them.
+The Department of Transportation (DOT) strictly enforces regulations regarding drug and alcohol use for safety-sensitive employees.
+ISSLC’s Substance Abuse Professional (SAP) is specially trained and qualified to guide employers and employees through the compliance process.

-Please follow these steps diligently to ensure a smooth return to work.
-We will commence working with your employee within 24 hours of receiving your call.
+ISSLC is committed to swift and professional support.
+We begin working with your employee within 24 hours of receiving your call.

 COMPANIES, PUT US ON SPEED-DIAL 334-399-3301